solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 One of the main reasons to choose Solana for your blockchain environment is its parallel transaction execution.
 That is, Solana can run transactions in parallel as long as those transactions aren't trying to write data to the same account.
-This improves program throughput out of the box, but with some proper planning you can avoid concurrency issues and really boost your program's performance.
+This improves program throughput out of the box, but with some proper planning, you can avoid concurrency issues and really boost your program's performance.

 #### Shared Accounts

-If you’ve been around crypto for a while, you may have experienced a big NFT mint event.
-A new NFT project is coming out, everyone is really excited for it, and then the candymachine goes live.
-It’s a mad dash to click `accept transaction` as fast as you can.
-If you were clever, you may have written a bot to enter in the transactions faster that the website’s UI could.
+If you've been around crypto for a while, you may have experienced a big NFT mint event.
+A new NFT project is coming out, everyone is really excited about it, and then the candymachine goes live.
+It's a mad dash to click `accept transaction` as fast as you can.
+If you were clever, you may have written a bot to enter the transactions faster than the website's UI could.
 This mad rush to mint creates a lot of failed transactions.
 But why?
 Because everyone is trying to write data to the same Candy Machine account.

 Take a look at a simple example:

 Alice and Bob are trying to pay their friends Carol and Dean respectively.
-All four accounts change, but neither depend on each other.
+All four accounts change, but neither depends on other.
 Both transactions can run at the same time.

 ```rust
 Alice -- pays --> Carol